 Misconception: All digits after the target must be dropped at once

 Some students attempt to round sequentially, first to thousandths, then to hundredths.
 This can introduce errors.
-Always round in a single step based on the digit immediately to the right of the target place It's one of those things that adds up.. -
+Always round in a single step based on the digit immediately to the right of the target place Most people skip this — try not to.
+Took long enough.. -

 Misconception: Rounding always makes numbers smaller